2019 Regional Qualifier

 Eric Simon, Rishab Veldur, and Katherine McNeice, Grade 11

-2nd place in 11th grade
+2nd Place in 11th GradePatent Application Award

 (text and background only visible when logged in)